Apple prices Vision Pro AR headset at 3 times Meta's priciest device | Technology

 For work uses, Apple showed how the headset can be used with a trackpad and keyboard to work like a traditional computer with multiple displays.
 Apple said that the headset uses a new chip called R1, which is designed to process information from its sensors in less time than the blink of an eye.

 Apple says it has been working with Adobe and Microsoft to put their apps on the new headset, as well as Unity, a technology company that works with game developers.
+Unity shares surged more than 14% after the announcement.
 Walt Disney's Disney+ streaming service will be available on day one on the device.
 Disney has partnered with Apple for years.
 Disney CEO Bob Iger took the stage in 2005 to announce that some of its most popular television shows would be available for download through the iTunes Music Store.

 Apple did not make any major announcements about generative AI products similar to ChatGPT or Google's Bard search engine, but it quietly imbued several smaller features with AI, like live transcriptions of voice mails.
 The headset launch will see Apple test a market crowded with devices that have yet to gain traction with consumers and put it in direct competition with Facebook-owner Meta Platforms .